Ysurac/openmptcprouter-feeds/luci-app-omr-quota/docs/quota-guide.md

   interface that egress traffic is redirected through — removing the shaping automatically once no longer exceeded.
-- With **This month only** scope, "exceeded" is purely derived from the current month's vnstat counters, so it naturally clears when the month rolls over and the counter resets.
+- With **This month only** scope, "exceeded" is purely derived from the current month's counters, so it naturally clears when the month rolls over and the counter resets.
 - With **All future months** scope, the first time the quota is crossed the daemon drops a marker file (`/etc/omr-quota/state/<interface>.exceeded`) that forces `exceeded`